Skip to main content

 • replayability

-Overall, the game has been criticized for its lack of replayability, with many players noting that once the puzzles are solved, there is little incentive to play again.
-The short playtime of around 3 to 5 hours, combined with poorly implemented controls and unclear objectives, further diminishes its replay value.
-Players hope future updates will address these issues and introduce more engaging content.
+Overall, the game is criticized for its lack of replayability, with many players noting that once the puzzles are solved, there is little incentive to play again.
+The short playtime and unclear objectives further diminish its replay value, leading to a consensus that the game offers minimal incentive for repeated playthroughs.

 • “I hope the devs will take my criticism to heart and release a patch for episode 2's locomotion and focus more on replayable content in episode 3.”